 NATO’s enhanced forward presence is defensive, proportionate, and in line with international commitments.
 It represents a significant commitment by Allies and is a tangible reminder that an attack on one is an attack on all.

-Beginning in early 2017, NATO’s enhanced forward presence will comprise multinational forces provided by framework nations and other contributing Allies on a voluntary, sustainable and rotational basis.
+Fully deployed in June 2017, NATO’s enhanced forward presence comprises multinational forces provided by framework nations and other contributing Allies on a voluntary, fully sustainable and rotational basis.

-They will be based on four rotational battalion-size battlegroups that will operate in concert with national home defence forces, and will be present in the host countries.
+They are based on four rotational battalion-size battlegroups that operate in concert with national home defence forces and are present at all times in the host countries.

 Canada, Germany, the United Kingdom and the United States are the framework nations for the robust multinational presence in Latvia, Lithuania, Estonia and Poland respectively.

-Other Allies confirmed contributions to these forces: Albania, Italy, Poland , Slovenia and Spain will contribute to the Canadian-led battlegroup in Latvia; Belgium, Croatia (2018), the Czech Republic (2018), France (2018), Luxembourg, the Netherlands and Norway will join the German-led battlegroup in Lithuania; Denmark (2018) and France will contribute to the UK-led battlegroup in Estonia, and Romania and the United Kingdom will join the US-led battlegroup in Poland.
+Other Allies confirmed contributions to these forces: Albania, Italy, Poland , Slovenia and Spain contribute to the Canadian-led battlegroup in Latvia; Belgium, Luxembourg, the Netherlands and Norway have joined the German-led battlegroup in Lithuania (Croatia, the Czech Republic and France will join it in 2018); France contributes to the UK-led battlegroup in Estonia (Denmark will join it in 2018); and Romania and the United Kingdom have joined the US-led battlegroup in Poland.

-It will also be complemented by the necessary logistics and infrastructure to support pre-positioning and facilitate rapid reinforcement.
+Enhanced forward presence forces are complemented by the necessary logistics and infrastructure to support pre-positioning and to facilitate rapid reinforcement.

-At the 2016 Summit in Warsaw, Allies also agreed to develop a tailored forward presence in the south-eastern part of Alliance territory through land training within a multinational framework brigade in Romania.
-This means more NATO forces, and more exercises and training under Headquarters Multinational Division Southeast (in Romania).
-This will contribute to the Alliance's strengthened deterrence and defence posture, situational awareness, interoperability and responsiveness.
+At the 2016 Summit in Warsaw, Allies also agreed to develop a tailored forward presence in the south-eastern part of Alliance territory.
+A key element of this presence involves land forces training within a multinational framework brigade in Romania.
+This means more NATO forces, and more exercises and training under Headquarters Multinational Division Southeast (in Romania), which became fully operational in June 2017.
+Tailored forward presence contributes to the Alliance's strengthened deterrence and defence posture, to Allies’ situational awareness, interoperability and responsiveness.